 University of Plymouth is proud to offer students a life-changing,

-transformative experience whilst they learn and research.
+transformative experience while they learn and research.
 We also know that

-embarking on such an exciting experience can be daunting and students from particular
+embarking on such an exciting experience can be daunting and that students from

 support the University’s ambitions around widening participation, we are

 pleased to offer financial support in the form of a bursary (The Mayflower

 Award) to undergraduate students from the following groups:

 income is between £0 and £35,000 per year